 All adults, whether employed by the school or helping as volunteers, should act as a positive role model for the children.
-In practice, this means for example that you will take care of the site helping to keep rooms and public areas in good order.
+In practice, this means for example that you will take care of the site - helping to keep rooms and public areas in good order.
 Adults should speak to children and staff in a courteous manner and you should expect this to be reciprocated by the children.

 Mobile Technology: The use of personal mobile technology is prohibited when staff or visitors are responsible for children's safety and well-being.
 Staff are able to use their personal devices within the classroom (as long as no children are present), Staffroom or offices.
-Phones must never be used in communal spaces where children frequent (corridors, library) or when children are present.
+Phones must never be used for personal use in communal spaces where children frequent (corridors, library) or when children are present.
 There are strictly limited exceptions to this, for example when the technology protects or keeps children safe or when there is direct relevance to a lesson.
 Even when used for these purposes, staff should never give the impression that it is being used casually or for personal use.
 Staff's mobile devices must not be on display within a classroom and must be kept in bags, coats or within a drawer.
 All pupils in year 6 are allowed to bring a simple (non-smart) phone to school.
 These are given to teachers at the start of the day.
 All pupils and parents are required to sign and adhere to our Acceptable Use Policy.
+We also allow pupils in Year 5 who have been given permission to walk home unsupervised to bring a non-smart phone to school; these are also given to teachers at the start of the day.